ehlesp/smallab-k8s-pve-guide/G017 - Virtual Networking ~ Network configuration.md

     See how, at this point, the `vmbr1` bridge has no traffic whatsoever while `vmbr0` has some networking flow going through it.

 - There is a command with specific functionality meant for managing bridges, called `bridge`.
-It's installed in your Proxmox VE system, so you can use it right away.
+It is already installed in your Proxmox VE system, so you can use it right away.
 Also, be aware that **the `bridge` command requires `sudo` to be executed**.

     > [!NOTE]
     > **To understand the bridge command, you also need to study the particularities of bridges in general**\